Sign3labs/simbinding-ios-sdk-swift-package/README.md

 ```
 <br>

-## App Transport Security
+## Configure Info.plist for SNA

+Add the following block to your Info.plist only if you are using the SNA feature.
+ - If the NSAppTransportSecurity key is not already present, add the entire block below.
-SIM binding talks to the carrier endpoints over plain HTTP, which App Transport Security blocks by default.
-Add the following block to your app's `Info.plist`.
-If `NSAppTransportSecurity` is already present, add the listed domains one by one under `NSExceptionDomains`.
+ - If the NSAppTransportSecurity key is already present, add the listed domains one by one under NSExceptionDomains.

 ```xml
 <key>NSAppTransportSecurity</key>